Inflaton phenomenology via reheating in light of primordial gravitational waves and the latest BICEP/$Keck$ data: One-loop effective potential and perturbative constraints during inflation

 For the stability of the inflation potential, the coupling parameter ($g,h$) should be such that the following inequality must hold,

 where, $V_{\rm tree}$ is the tree level potential defined in Eq.\ref{attractorpotential}.
-Utilizing the above condition (Eq. \ref{stacr}), one can find the approximate analytical expressions for the upper bound of the coupling parameters are
+Utilizing the above condition (Eq. \ref{stacr}), one can find the following analytical expressions for the upper bound of the coupling parameters are

-where $g$ measured in GeV unit and $h$ is a dimensionless quantity.
+where $\mathcal{W}_{-1}$ is the Lambert function of branch $-1$ and the above expressions are only for E and T model, so $V_{\rm tree}$ is different for different models.
+For the minimal model, we could not obtain such an analytical expression.
+The Eq.\ref{critgh} seems to suggest a complicated dependence of the couplings on the inflaton parameters.
+However, Fig-\ref{VCW} indicates that the lower limit on the couplings is indeed insensitive to $\alpha$ or $w_\phi$, and approximately we, therefore, estimate,

+We have checked numerically that this bound is also the same for the E, T, and minimal models.
 We define all the inflationary observable at the pivot scale with a field value, $\phi_{\rm k}$.
 In Fig.\ref{couplingcw}, we have shown how a strong coupling parameter modifies the original potential through CW one loop radiative correction, and violation of the above condition Eq.\ref{critgh} always leads to a deviation from the original potential.
 Therefore, any coupling violating Eq.\ref{critgh} will not be allowed.
 In all the plots, we shaded it in blue color and mentioned it as not-allowed.
 For example, the upper bound of the dimensionless bosonic coupling parameter $\tilde g=g/{m_\phi^{\rm end}}$ assumes $\mathcal{O}(10^{-1})$ value, and this bound is nearly model-independent.
 Corresponding $T_{\rm re}^{\rm max}$ value appears to be the same as that of the instantaneous reheating temperature ($\sim 10^{15}$ GeV).
 Hence, for bosonic reheating no-parameters space is ruled out by the radiative CW correction.
 On the other hand, for fermionic reheating, the upper bound on the Yukawa coupling parameter $(h)$ assumes nearly model-independent value $\sim 10^{-4}$, and that can be observed from all the Figs.\ref{Tree},\ref{Tret} and \ref{Trem} (shaded in blue color).
-For the sake of brevity, we call these as Colemann-Weinberg constraints (CWc).
+For the sake of brevity, we call these as Coleman-Weinberg constraints (CWc).